anhtuta/chat-app/cursor.md

 - Memory: Each subscription consumes memory.
 Rough estimate: **~100–200 bytes per subscription**.
 10M subscriptions ≈ 1–2 GB just for subscription tracking.
 - Network: Managing 10M subscriptions adds network overhead for subscribe/unsubscribe operations.
-- Sharding: You’ll need Redis Cluster with multiple nodes to distribute the load.
+- Sharding: You'll need Redis Cluster with multiple nodes to distribute the load.

 For real-time chat where you want immediate delivery to online users and don't need offline queuing, **Redis pub/sub is simpler and avoids the queue management overhead**.
 For your use case, this is often a better fit than RabbitMQ's queue-per-instance-per-destination model.